Patria NEMO: On order

 The German Army was looking for a new mortar carrier to replace its M113 as part of the programme ZukSysIndF kRw (Zukünftiges System Indirektes Feuer kleiner Reichweite).
 From the existing information, it would be equipped installed on the successor of the TPz Fuchs 1, where the potential candidates are the Patria 6×6, the Pandur Evo 6×6 and the TPz Fuchs 2.
 In January 2025 the Patria 6x6 was selected.

 As of September 2024, the NEMO turret seems to have been selected, and the procurement would be presented to the Bundestag in 2024.

-In January 2025, a €50 million deal was signed to equip the Patria 6x6.
+In January 2025, a €50 million deal was signed to develop the Patria 6×6 equipped with the turret.

+In December 2025: 69 were ordered, with an option for 61 systems.